12 May 2025

 The Dutch Infrastructure is Great

-The Dutch infrastructure is amazing: the bicycles paths are the eight world wonder, safe and convenient, there is no comparison in the world; The highways and public roads are in perfect shape and continuously improved.
+The Dutch infrastructure is amazing: the bicycles paths are the Eight Wonder of the World, safe and convenient, there is no comparison.
+The highways and public roads are in perfect shape and continuously improved.

-Public playgrounds are ubiquitious and challenging, for our kids, and at moments even for me!
+Public playgrounds are ubiquitious and challenging, for our kids, ...and for me as well!

 Trains and buses go at high frequency.
-They're probably less punctual than the Swiss or the Japanese, but because off the high frequency it doesn't matter that much.
-The bus lanes and train routes are optimised for speed and continuously improved.
+They're less punctual than the Swiss or the Japanese, but because off the high frequency it doesn't matter that much, I'll just wait and my transport will show up soon.
+The bus lanes and train routes are optimised for speed and the public offices continuously improve them.

 There is no Optimism

 People don't smile easily here.
 Worse, people seem to be afraid of each other.
 Smiling to a stranger feels inappropriate.
-Let alone talking to a stranger.
+Let alone talking to him or her.

 Aging Population

 One of the strongest driver of deciding where to live should be where we find young couples like us, with kids the same age.
-Neighborhoods full of kids exist in the Netherlands, but they are pockets.
-We currently live in a rather older neighborhood I feel.
+Pockets like this exist, also in the Netherlands.
+Though I guess they become scarcer.

-Moving somewhere will solve something else: finding like-minded people.
+Moving to a young country could help this, and might solve something related: finding like-minded people.
 Foreigners living abroad are there with a purpose, not by coincidence, they tend to have better stories.
-From all the criteria in this list, people and community are among the most important.
+From all the criteria in this list, people and community are probably the most important.

 Life is easy when it's 30 degrees every day